WinVector/wrapr/extras/bquote.md

 ### <code>rlang::`!!`</code>

-`rlang` (also called "tidy eval" by the authors) was written by Lionel Henry and Hadley Wickham and was incorporated into `dplyr` on June 6, 2017.
+`rlang` was written by Lionel Henry and Hadley Wickham and was incorporated into `dplyr` on June 6, 2017.
 From <code>help(`!!`)</code>:

 > The rlang package provides tools to work with core language features of R and the tidyverse:
 >
 > -   The tidy eval framework, which is a well-founded system for non-standard evaluation built on quasiquotation (!!) and quosures (quo()).

-The reader should now have enough experience to put the above description in context.
+At this point of our note we have enough shared vocabulary to unpack the technical terms in above statement.

-"Tidyverse", for better or for worse, is a marketing brand name.
-Quasiquotation is something we have discussed a few times by now.
-The phrase "non-standard evaluation" in this case is going to likely mean both capturing of names from source code (breaking referential transparency) and direct manipulation of environments (including carrying names plus the environments that they are bound in, instead of simply carrying values).
-Both the `lazyeval` and `rlang` packages seem to be informed by `R`-formula style semantics (and indeed seemed to have been based on formulas at one point, trace from [here](https://github.com/r-lib/rlang/commit/cc0c497155a8da6adc43a38ac4020c2cc9bb9491#diff-04c6e90faac2675aa89e2176d2eec7d8) for details), so a bit of criticism of `R`-formula design itself is relevant here.
+-   "Tidyverse" is a marketing brand name.
+-   "The tidy eval framework" means the substitution and evaluation portions of `rlang` (`!!`, `rlang::expr()`, `rlang::sym()`, and other components).
+-   "non-standard evaluation" refers to both capturing of names from source code and carrying of environments references (essentially pointers to environments).
+-   Quasiquotation is something we have discussed a few times by now.
+-   "quosures" are described as follows in the ["Advanced R"](https://github.com/hadley/adv-r/blob/master/Quotation.Rmd) (authored by Hadley Wickham): "<code>~</code>, the formula, is a quoting function that also captures the environment.
+It's the inspiration for quosures ...".

+What I want to call out is the phrase "which is a well-founded system", and the repeated use of the word "tidy."
+This is fairly typical of `rlang` documentation and tutorials: a merely implied (but strongly repeated) assertion that earlier <code>R</code> systems are not well founded and are "un-tidy."
+"Advanced R"'s current discussion of <code>bquote()</code> is [almost entirely the two statements](https://github.com/hadley/adv-r/search?l=RMarkdown&q=bquote) "<code>bquote()</code> provides a limited form of quasiquotation" (what the limitation is does not appear to be discussed in the text) and "<code>bquote()</code> is a neat function, but is not used by any other function in base R." <code>rlang</code> seems to imply a critique of <code>R</code> and dismissal preceding packages, so let's continue in the vein before demonstrating <code>rlang</code>.

+The `rlang` package (and also [the `lazyeval` package](https://github.com/r-lib/rlang/commit/cc0c497155a8da6adc43a38ac4020c2cc9bb9491#diff-04c6e90faac2675aa89e2176d2eec7d8)) is an evolution of `R`-formula style semantics.
+So some known issues with `formula` remain relevant:

 <blockquote>
 Many modelling and graphical functions have a formula argument and a data argument.
 If variables in the formula were required to be in the data argument life would be a lot simpler, but this requirement was not made when formulas were introduced.
 Authors of modelling and graphics functions are thus required to implement a limited form of dynamic scope, which they have not done in an entirely consistent way.